 Each year I get a renewal notice from the St. Louis Zoo for my family’s membership, and every year I open my wallet without hesitation.
 Why, it’s the most awesome zoo ever!
 Of course I want to be a member!
 Whoo-hoo!

 But this year…I paused.
-We’ve been members almost as long as I’ve been a mom–16 years!
-With both my boys in school, I have fewer opportunities for spontaneous zoo trips.
+We’ve been members almost as long as I’ve been a mom–20 years!
+With school aged kids, I have fewer opportunities for spontaneous zoo trips.
 Now we have to wait for nice weekends and school holidays.
 Heck, last year I didn’t even get to use all my parking passes!*

 But…Isn’t the St. Louis Zoo Free??